sigstore/cosign/doc/cosign_sign.md

   -a, --annotations strings                                                                      extra key=value pairs to sign
       --attachment string                                                                        related image attachment to sign (sbom), default none
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
-      --cert string                                                                              path to the x509 certificate to include in the Signature
+      --cert string                                                                              path to the X.509 certificate in PEM format to include in the OCI Signature
+      --cert-chain string                                                                        path to a list of CA X.509 certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
+Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate.
+Included in the OCI Signature
   -f, --force                                                                                    skip warnings and confirmations
       --fulcio-url string                                                                        [EXPERIMENTAL] address of sigstore PKI server (default "https://fulcio.sigstore.dev")
   -h, --help                                                                                     help for sign